 How will the Pulse Milwaukee Line impact the CTA’s plans to improve the Jefferson Park Transit Center?

-The Chicago Transit Authority is making improvements to the Jefferson Park Transit Center as part of its Your New Blue capital program.
-At Jefferson Park, Pulse Milwaukee Line passengers will benefit from the replacement of the entry canopy leading to the station tunnel, replacement of lighting, installation of public art and repaving on the bus turnaround.
-Additional station improvements will be made within the station and Blue Line platform.
-Pace is coordinating with CTA and the Your New Blue project to identify improvements to support the Pulse service.
+The Chicago Transit Authority has finished improvements to the Jefferson Park Transit Center as part of its Your New Blue capital program.
+At Jefferson Park, Pulse Milwaukee Line passengers benefit from the replacement of the entry canopy leading to the station tunnel, replacement of lighting, installation of public art and repaving on the bus turnaround.
+Additional station improvements have been made within the station and Blue Line platform.
+Pace coordinated with CTA and the Your New Blue project to make improvements that support Pulse service.

 How often does service operate?

-Although details are subject to change, the Pulse Milwaukee Line's schedule, beginning August 11, 2019, offers rapid transit service on weekdays between the hours of 5 a.m. and midnight every 10 minutes during rush hours, every 15 minutes during non-peak hours until 10:00 p.m. and every 30 minutes from 10:00 p.m. to midnight.
-On Saturdays, Pulse service will begin at 5:30 a.m. and on Sundays, Pulse will begin at 6 a.m.
-Service on both Saturday and Sunday will run until midnight.
-On weekends and holidays, Pulse will run every 15 minutes until 10 p.m. when it will transition to every 30 minutes.
+The Pulse Milwaukee Line's schedule, beginning August 11, 2019, offers rapid transit service on weekdays between the hours of 5 a.m. and midnight, with a bus arriving every 10 minutes during rush hours, every 15 minutes during non-peak hours until 10:00 p.m., and every 20 minutes from 10:00 p.m. to midnight.
+On Saturdays, Pulse service begins at 5:30 a.m., and on Sundays, Pulse service begins at 6 a.m.
+Service on both Saturday and Sunday runs until midnight.
+On weekends and holidays, Pulse runs every 15 minutes until 10 p.m., when it transitions to every 20 minutes.

-What kind of buses will be used to provide Pulse service?
+What kind of buses are used to provide Pulse service?

-The initial fleet of Pulse vehicles will be ElDorado Axess 40-foot low floor buses.
-These vehicles have the capacity to seat up to 43 passengers, ADA-compliant front and rear passenger doors with a ramp, a 14 inch step height at both doors, and a bicycle rack mounted on the front.
-These vehicles will be similar to those currently being purchased as part of Pace’s fleet replacement program.
-However, the Pulse vehicles will be modified in several important and highly visible ways including having a new Pulse-branded exterior, providing in-vehicle Wi-Fi service and USB charging outlets for passenger convenience, as well as digital route maps with next stop displays inside the bus.
+The initial fleet of Pulse vehicles are ElDorado Axess 40-foot low floor buses.
+These vehicles have the capacity to seat up to 43 passengers, ADA-compliant front and rear passenger doors with a ramp, a 14-inch step height at both doors, and a bicycle rack mounted on the front.
+While these vehicles are similar to those being purchased as part of Pace’s ongoing fleet replacement program, the Pulse vehicles are enhanced in several ways, including a Pulse-branded exterior, in-vehicle Wi-Fi service, USB charging outlets, as well as digital route maps with a next-stop display inside the bus.

-How will local Pace and CTA fixed route services operate in relation to the Pulse service?
+How do local Pace and CTA fixed route services operate in relation to the Pulse service?